 During drawing a base zone in forex supply and demand trading, remember to not go far back in history for finding a base zone because it’s common sense that institutions will not be going to hold their trades for years or months during intraday trading.
 I’m not talking about swing or long-term trading here.

-How to trade supply and demand?
+How to trade supply and demand in forex?

 Supply and demand trading is not tough.
 Just simple is to look for the best and fresh base zones and that base zone will act as the entry zone.
-Stop loss will be few pips above or below the base zone depending on the timeframe.
+Stop loss will be a few pips above or below the base zone depending on the timeframe.

 For example in the case of Rally base Rally, we will draw a zone at the low and high of the base candle. like in the below image.